adamstyrc/calendarro/README.md

   )
 ```

-<b>Weekday Labels</b> - If you want to provide your own row widget for displaying weekday names use:
+<b>3.
+Weekday Labels</b> - If you want to provide your own row widget for displaying weekday names, use:
 ```dart
 Calendarro(
   weekdayLabelsRow: CustomWeekdayLabelsRow()